hyperledger/besu-docs/docs/public-networks/reference/api/index.md

 This method returns an empty object because Besu [doesn't support key management](../../how-to/send-transactions.md) inside the client.

-To provide access to your key store and and then sign transactions, use [Web3Signer](https://docs.web3signer.consensys.net/) with Besu.
+To provide access to your key store and then sign transactions, use [Web3Signer](https://docs.web3signer.consensys.net/) with Besu.

 :::